 When the potting soil is in a heavy-duty tote, you don’t have to worry too much about spilling it or damaging the tote.
 So even high traffic areas will be ok.

-That said, you want to store the tote in a location where it can't absorb gasoline fumes, such as in the garage near gasoline cans.
+You want to store the tote where it can’t absorb gasoline fumes, such as in the garage near gasoline cans.
 The fumes can enter the tote and soil.

 Ideally, a warm location is best.
 Somewhere that isn’t affected by quick temperature swings.